 This recipe is from Chatelaine Magazine.
 They do it in little ramekins, but I don’t have the patience.
 I also play around with the recipe – of course, being lactose-free, I mash the potatoes with whatever lactose-free dairy I have around.
 I sometimes omit the cauliflower and go straight potatoes and I’ve been know to throw in a little extra wine.

-I partially think they went with the little servings because it’s really hard to get a tasty photo of a big shepherd’s pie, but trust me, it’s delicious.
+I partially think they went with the little servings because it’s really hard to get a tasty photo of a big shepherd’s pie, but trust me, it’s delicious for Sunday dinner – even if you have guests.
 You can see their photo and the recipe as it appeared in link below.

 2 tbsp 2 tbsp 1 tbsp